forestgrape/coronavirus/index.md

 * These are __hypothesis__ and __research ideas__ but __not__ [double] checked facts.
 They are put here as ideas to be checked and evaluated.
 * The page is in work.
 Parts under heavy work are mostly marked with '[in work]'.
 * Mistakes of any form are likely.
-* The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
-More [content](#content) has been added since and noteworthy changes are mentioned in [updates](#updates).
-* This page is intended to be like an inspiring conversation and many parts aren't rigorous and just ideas in raw form.
+* This page often conversational and some parts aren't rigorous and just ideas in raw form.
+These are marked as experimental.
 * The license is Creative Commons Attribution 4.0. with the following notes/relaxations:
   * For any use with the main purpose public health and public information no attribution is needed (as long as its not copy & paste).
 Feedback is still appreciated though!
-  * In scientific contexts, I consider citing a good and helpful practice.
+  * In scientific contexts, citing is a good and helpful practice.
 * Two sections are marked as __public__, which contain suggestions and conversational descriptions: [Public Suggestions](#public-suggestions-and-tips) and [Covid-19](./covid19.md#public-description).
 * Pointing out mistakes especially relating to content, improvement suggestions and feedback are __welcome__.